 McCune, Kansas, is a small town in southwest Crawford County on the divide between the Neosho River and Lightning Creek.
 As of the 2020 census, the city’s population was 370, and its total area is 0.31 square miles.

 This area was a vast and fertile district, measured from a central point by a radius of about 15 miles to Girard on the northeast, Cherokee on the east, Columbus on the southeast, Oswego on the southwest, and Parsons on the west.
-The country surrounding it was filled up and well cultivated by thrifty and enterprising farmers.
+The surrounding country was filled in and well cultivated by thrifty, enterprising farmers.
 It was plain to see that it was a favorable point for the establishment of a town.

 McCune was located on the St. Louis and San Francisco Railroad’s Parsons subdivision.